awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codepipeline-webhook.md

 ## Properties<a name="aws-resource-codepipeline-webhook-properties"></a>

 `Authentication`  <a name="cfn-codepipeline-webhook-authentication"></a>
-Supported options are GITHUB\_HMAC, IP and UNAUTHENTICATED\.
+Supported options are GITHUB\_HMAC, IP, and UNAUTHENTICATED\.
 + For information about the authentication scheme implemented by GITHUB\_HMAC, see [Securing your webhooks](https://developer.github.com/webhooks/securing/) on the GitHub Developer website\.
-+  IP will reject webhooks trigger requests unless they originate from an IP within the IP range whitelisted in the authentication configuration\.
++  IP rejects webhooks trigger requests unless they originate from an IP address in the IP range whitelisted in the authentication configuration\.
-+  UNAUTHENTICATED will accept all webhook trigger requests regardless of origin\.
++  UNAUTHENTICATED accepts all webhook trigger requests regardless of origin\.
 *Required*: Yes
 *Type*: String
 *Allowed Values*: `GITHUB_HMAC | IP | UNAUTHENTICATED`